ofsand/ecommerce-shop-backend/README.md

 ### How to use this project ?
 - Clone the project in your local

-- make sure you clone the project from the stable-main branch, then install node modules with npm:
+- make sure you clone the project from the main branch, then install node modules with npm:

 ```sh
 npm install